Apprehended Violence Orders (AVO’s) Sydney

 AVOs usually involve the acts (or threats) of violence, harassment, intimidation, or stalking of one person to another.

 AVOs can be applied for without police involvement, but you should make sure that you are doing the right thing by applying for the AVO.
-Not only are there serious consequences for the persons who are the subject of the order, there can also be serious consequences for those who make less than honest claims of being in threat of violence.
+Not only are there serious consequences for the persons who are the subject of the order, but there can also be serious consequences for those who make less than honest claims of being in threat of violence.

+Can an AVO be rejected?
 You can defend an AVO if someone has taken out one against you.

 There are many conditions noted on an AVO, but the main conditions which are normally mandatory are: